RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 ## Ambient declarations

-It may be necessary to declare that a Javascript value exists, even though it is not part of the compilation.
+It may be necessary to declare that a JavaScript value exists, even though it is not part of the compilation.
 These declarations are called "ambient declarations".
 They are particularly common when modelling global code in the browser: